Youth With A Mission: Treatment of YWAM volunteers

 There have been numerous accounts detailing mistreatment of students and staff by leadership during their time in YWAM.
 The website of the International Cultic Studies Association hosts an article which describes in some detail an experience of spiritual abuse on a DTS course in Hawaii.
 In this incident the author and two other women left "in fear of serious damage to their mental health".
 A girl accused YWAM of enabling spiritual abuse, which happens at every single base and another female individual was told to always follow her leaders, even if she was aware that they were wrong.

 The Apologetics Index also lists a number of personal accounts of spiritual abuse within the organization.
 The website's founder claims he himself was a victim of such abuse at the hands of a former YWAM leader, Floyd McClung.
 Talking about McClung, the author writes: "While I have forgiven the spiritual abuse and accepted his reluctant apologies ... the abuse has had far-reaching consequences, the scars of which I still bear."
 He also quotes Harold Busséll, author of By Hook or by Crook: How Cults Lure Christians, "While living in Europe, my wife and I were involved with an evangelical youth mission based in Switzerland.
 We were with the group only six weeks, but it was almost seven years before I had overcome the psychological damage caused by their cult-like control and spiritualization … Questioning a leader was considered an act of rebellion against God and His chain of command."
 The book is based on the authors experience in YWAM.

 The Christian Research Institute also say they have received complaints about YWAM.
 In 1990, cult "consultant" Rick Ross published an evaluation of Youth With A Mission which cited both positive and negative aspects of YWAM.
 After the 2007 YWAM shootings, Ross told the Fox News Network that he continued to receive occasional "serious complaints" about Youth With A Mission, but he believed it is "not a cult".
 Some of the political involvements of its founders and members have also been examined by the media.

 Theological and doctrinal concerns

-Evangelical theologians Alan Gomes and E. Calvin Beisner believe certain doctrines taught to young missionaries at some YWAM locations from the 1970s until the 1990s to be unorthodox from a protestant point of view.
-They named those doctrines "Moral Government Theology", which incorporates aspects related with the nature and attributes of God such as open theism, the nature of man such as Pelagianism linked to a moral explanation of the atonement.
+Evangelical theologians Alan Gomes and E. Calvin Beisner argued certain doctrines taught to young missionaries at some YWAM locations from the 1970s until the 1990s to be unorthodox from a Protestant point of view.
+They referred to this set of doctrines as "Moral Government Theology", which combined doctrines concerning the nature and attributes of God such as open theism, the nature of man such as Pelagianism linked to a moral explanation of the atonement.
 Adherents of this theology such as Gordon Olson, Harry Conn and Winkie Pratney taught classes based on this teaching to young missionaries during this time period.